Abstract

 Monitor the Persistence Initiative

 Keep track of the Persistence Initiative.
-Once new APIs become available, evaluate a migration for custom high-performance pipelines.
+As soon as new APIs become available, evaluate migrating for custom high-performance pipelines.

 Database Foundation

 Clean indexing of all relevant columns is the foundation.
-Without proper indexes, all PHP-level optimisations will fizzle out.
+Without the right indexes, every PHP-level optimisation will fall flat.

 Transaction Atomicity

-Use Doctrine transactions for batch operations: beginTransaction(), commit(), rollback().
-Ensures data integrity alongside performance optimisation.
+Utilise Doctrine transactions for batch operations: beginTransaction(), commit(), rollback().
+Ensure data integrity alongside performance optimisation.

 X. Appendix: DDEV Setup for Multi-Version Benchmarks